Sievierodonetsk: War in Donbas

-2022 Russian invasion
+Russian invasion

-During the larger Battle of Donbas of the 2022 Russian invasion of Ukraine, Sievierodonetsk became the center of intense fighting and media attention.
-In May, Russian forces made Sievierdonetsk its major focus in an attempt to capture Luhansk Oblast.
+During the 2022 battle of Donbas in the Russian invasion of Ukraine, Sievierodonetsk became the center of intense fighting and media attention.
+In May, Russian forces made Sievierodonetsk its major focus in an attempt to capture Luhansk Oblast.
 On 31 May, the city's mayor stated that Russian forces had seized control of half of the city.
 By 14 June, Russian forces had control of 80% of the city and had cut off all escape routes.
 On 24 June, the Ukrainian government ordered its forces to withdraw from Sievierodonetsk.

-On 26 June, Russian Defense Minister Spokesman Lieutenant General Igor Konashenkov stated the LNR People's Militia and Russian Armed Forces had "completely liberated the cities of Severodonetsk and Borovskoye as well as populated localities Voronovo and Sirotino in the Lugansk People's Republic".
+On 26 June, Russian Defence Minister Spokesman Lieutenant General Igor Konashenkov stated the Luhansk People's Militia and Russian Armed Forces had "completely liberated the cities of Severodonetsk and Borovskoye as well as populated localities Voronovo and Sirotino in the Luhansk People's Republic".

+In March 2023, the Ukrainian law "On the Condemnation and Prohibition of Propaganda of Russian Imperial Policy in Ukraine and the Decolonization of Toponymy" was passed, which provides for the derussification of Ukrainian toponymy.
+Among other elements, the law listed Sievierodonetsk as an example of "geographical features with Russified names" that would need to be either brought in line with Ukrainian spelling, or have a historical name returned.
+On 19 September 2024, the Verkhovna Rada voted to rename Sievierodonetsk to Siverskodonetsk.

 Demographics

-Ethnicity of the city's residents as of the 2001 census:
+The ethnicity of the city's residents as of the 2001 Ukrainian census: